Merv Benton: Biography

 Benton's 11th single, "You've Got What It Takes", appeared in February 1966 and was popular in Melbourne.
-The singer started having, "a nagging throat problem."
-By August he was diagnosed with laryngeal polyps, which were surgically removed with his subsequent recovery expected to take over six months.
-In October of that year he was listed third most popular male vocalist on national teen pop newspaper, Go-Set pop poll.
+The singer started having "a nagging throat problem."
+By August, he was diagnosed with laryngeal polyps, which were surgically removed with his subsequent recovery expected to take over six months.
+In October of that year, he was listed third most popular male vocalist on national teen pop newspaper, Go-Set pop poll.
 According to a contemporary newspaper, "[he] was advised to rest his voice for two months, but didn't because he 'didn't want to disappoint his fans'."
 De Courcy announced Benton's retirement in November 1966.
 The Canberra Times' Garry Raffaele reviewed Benton's compilation album, The Best of Merv Benton (1966) in December.
 Raffaele observed, "If [his] throat has in fact given up, I doubt if the musical world will grieve over much...
 I would willingly let him slip back into the Limbo which has claimed so many Australian rock singers."
 Despite Benton's infirmity W&G Records continued to release his singles into 1967.

-Australian musicologist, Ian McFarlane, observed Benton was "the epitome of the good-looking, clean-cut pop idol."
+Australian musicologist Ian McFarlane, observed Benton was "the epitome of the good-looking, clean-cut pop idol."
 His vocal problems persisted for about 18 months – "[he] never returned to full-time singing" – to resume working for a bank's public relations department.
 Benton relocated to Queensland in 1969 and became a real estate agent.
-Prior to relocating he had entered a Melbourne recording studio, backed by the Fendermen.
+Prior to relocating, he had entered a Melbourne recording studio, backed by the Fendermen.
 Benton issued a country music album, Great Country Songs, in 1970 on W&G Records.
 Michael Foster of The Canberra Times, noticed, "[he] has the roughness o£ tone which marks Johnny Cash and the same sincerity of approach."

-Former bandmate, Allen convinced Benton to record three vocal tracks for a five-track EP, Merv Benton with the Allstars (1986).
+Former bandmate Allen convinced Benton to record three vocal tracks for a five-track EP, Merv Benton with the Allstars (1986).
 The Allstars comprised Allen on bass guitar, Les Stacpool on guitar, Henry Bource on saxophone, Ron Chapman on drums and Murray Robertson on keyboards.
-As a real estate agent he began to manage the building of child care centres.
+As a real estate agent, he began to manage the building of child care centres.
 Benton migrated to the United States in 1991, he settled near Phoenix, Arizona and worked as consultant-manager of an American child care centre chain.
-As from 2003 Benton is married with four children.
+As of 2003, Benton is married with four children.